 This is a situation commonly faced by consumers, across most categories.
 Consumers tend to have only vague impressions about most brands they buy, and even less understanding about those they don’t buy.
-Because we work with a brand and product category we can easily forget the basic information needs consumers need when considering a brand.
+Because we work with a brand and product category we can easily forget the basic information needs of consumers when considering a brand.

 Give Consumers a Reason to Buy Your Brand | Product Claims